One of the few places in the Amazon that remains free from oil, mining, and roads. Protected by the Intelligent Guardians of Mother Earth.

 Day 5

-At 4:30 am those of us who want to, can join a Guayusa ceremony.
-This is their traditional way to start the day around the fire before sunrise, talking about their dreams and their activities for the day.
-They will explain how guayusa was great to prevent Covid.
-River bath at sunrise.
-Breakfast.
 Motorboat to Sarayakillo beach, to visit their sacred Ceiba tree that's more than 200 years old.
 Swim in small crystalline rivers, with local birds and animals.
-Demonstration of traditional fishing.
 Lunch at the community.
 Afternoon of journaling.
 We will walk to a very special jungle spot chosen by the locals for contemplation.
 Take out your journal and let's share the old art of writing.
-Alternatively, during the afternoon there will be a demonstration / teaching of their traditional tools, of elaboration of ceramics, and traditional face painting with jungle natural pigments.
+Alternatively, during the afternoon there will be a demonstration of elaboration of ceramics, and, upon request, traditional face painting with jungle natural pigments.
 Dinner at the Community.
 Conversation with the local leaders to evaluate the visit and reach conclusions..
 B/L/D

 Day 6